 9. Let go of gossip.

-There are many reasons why people loves to gossip:
+There are many reasons why people love to gossip:

 - Judging others make themselves feel superior.